Aycrio/IODProject_3/README.md

 The ingredient binary matrix is created using nlp from the spaCy library on the ingredient column after cleaning and preprocessing steps

 Model Training:
-* The perfomance of 3 word vectorizers were compared using the OneVsRestClassifier(LogisticRegresion(solver='sag')) for the best performance
+* The performance of 3 word vectorizers were compared using the OneVsRestClassifier(LogisticRegresion(solver='sag')) for the best performance
 *   Tdif word level
 *   Tdif n-gram level (uni-, bi-gram)
 *   Word2Vec

-* Then comparison of 3 machine learning models were compared for the best performance
+Comparison of 3 machine learning models were compared for the best performance
 *   LogisticRegression
 *   RandomForestClassifier
 *   XGBClassifier

-* The metrics used to evaluate performance were:
+The metrics used to evaluate performance were:
 *   Hamming loss
 *   Micro-average F1 score
 *   Macro-average F1 score
-*   There were also tested on a recipe not found in the training data to identify the ingredients in the recipe directions
+The models were also tested on a recipe not found in the training data to identify the ingredients in the recipe directions